Kevin-rm/matsd-javaframeworkproject/matsd-javaframework-webmvc/README.md

 ### 1. Integration

-Begin by importing the `matsd-javaframework-webmvc` and the `matsd-javaframework-core` as dependencies into your Java web project.
+Begin by importing the [matsd-javaframework-core](https://github.com/Kevin-rm/matsd-javaframeworkproject/tree/main/matsd-javaframework-core) and the [jakarta.servlet-api](https://jakarta.ee/specifications/servlet/5.0) as dependencies into your Java web project.
 This can be achieved by including the framework JAR file in your project's build path.

 ### 2. Configuration